 Pass it on

 KBIA encourages and welcomes new members.
-In fact, in 2012 we established a reduced rate for “locals.”
-Now that KBIA has entered a new century, the Board of Directors asks everyone whose family has benefited from this unique organization to consider “passing it on” so that future generations may enjoy many more magical summers at KBIA.
+The Board of Directors asks everyone whose family has benefited from this unique organization to consider “passing it on” so that future generations may enjoy many more magical summers at KBIA.
 For more information regarding how you can donate, please visit Support Us.